 The Minnesota Pollution Control Agency (MPCA) is the state agency for regulating animal feedlots in Minnesota.
 In addition, counties may be delegated by the MPCA to administer the program for feedlots that are not under federal regulation.

 To help reduce the amount of time required to process feedlot permit applications, the Feedlot Program has developed standardized forms that must be used when an permit application is submitted.
 These forms can be found on the Feedlot Permit Information and Application Forms page.

 2014 Feedlot Rule Update

-The Minnesota Pollution Control Agency proposes amending existing Minn.
+On April 22, 2014, the MPCA Citizens’ Board approved the staff Findings of Facts and Order Adopting Feedlot Rule Amendments Governing Animal Feedlots, Permits and Certifications, and Permit Fees (Minn.
+R. ch.7020, 7002 and 7001).
+The revised rule went into effect May 27, 2014.
+Minn.
 Rules Ch.
-7020, which govern the storage, transportation, disposal, and use of animal manure and process wastewaters, and the application for and issuance of permits for construction and operation of animal manure management and disposal or utilization systems for the protection of the environment.
-For more information on the proposed amendments, Statement of Need and Reasonableness explaining why the changes were made, and the public comment process, go to the Feedlot Rulemaking webpage.
+7020 govern the storage, transportation, disposal, and use of animal manure and process wastewaters, and the application for and issuance of permits for construction and operation of animal manure management and disposal or utilization systems for the protection of the environment.
+For more information on the amendments, Statement of Need and Reasonableness explaining why the changes were made, and the public comment process, go to the Feedlot Rulemaking webpage.

 - Feedlot Program Overview